![]() |

 Community Partnership Council

 The Community Partnership Council functions as the strategic, high-level advisory body to BREC leadership (including the Superintendent, Recreation Advisory Committee, Athletic Director, and Commissioners), focusing on long-term vision, policy, facility investments, partnerships, and parishwide youth sports priorities.
 It draws from a broader set of stakeholders in the communitiy to provide data-driven recommendations that guide BREC’s master plans, budgets, and initiatives without direct operational control.
-This council emphasizes equity, economic development through sports tourism, and alignment with community goals like the Flanacher Road Park revitalization.
+This council emphasizes equity, economic development through sports tourism, and alignment with community goals.

 - Assess parish-wide youth sports needs through data collection, surveys, and participation trends to prioritize programs and facilities.